mmilano/SidePanelCollapse/README.md

 The design intent behind managed links is to provide a subtly more sophisticated user experience.

-If `handleLinks` is diabled, link actions will happen in the usual unmodified manner of links – immediately.
+If `handleLinks` is disabled, link actions will happen in the usual unmodified manner of links – immediately.
 Typically this means that the browser will leave the current page as-is and begin to load the link's destination URL.
 In the browser window, the side panel will remain open until the new destination page begins to render, and the window will "jump cut" to the new page.

 When links are handled (`handleLinks = true`, the default), the side panel will first close itself expediently and neatly before starting off to the new destination.
 This is a subtle communication to the end-user that the current page is exiting gracefully and helps engender trust.